kevin137/kisa/SLTA_notes_Class03.md

 >
 ### Empirical Risk Minimization (with the Least Squares loss function )

+_ERM with the least squares loss function is also called ordinary least squares (OLS) {from the lecture notes}_

 Known by many names, M estimation in statistics

 One of the most studied prinicples to develop algorithms